• Skip to main content

 A white plate with fried snapper bites and sliced lemons.

-Along with coleslaw and hush puppies, I like to serve fried fish with these side dishes.
-If you would like a healthy option, these Carrot Fries would be awesome:
+Along with my American coleslaw or purple cabbage coleslaw and homemade hush puppies, I like to serve this fried red snapper with these side dishes.
+If you would like a healthy option, these carrot fries would also be excellent:

 • Southern Potato Salad,